javecilla/readme/README.md

 <h3 align="left">About me: </h3>
 <p align="left">
-I am a second-year BSIT student passionate about web development.
-Since starting my journey in 2021, I have dedicated myself to refining my skills and broadening my expertise in HTML, CSS, JavaScript, and more.
-My commitment to continuous learning and innovation drives me to stay ahead of industry trends.
+Hello, I'm Jerome Avecilla—a 21-year-old BSIT student with a passion for web development.
+Since 2021, I've been honing my skills in HTML, CSS, JavaScript and now expanding my knowledge in modern frameworks like Vue.js, enabling me to create user-friendly digital experiences that boost engagement and streamline processes.
 </p>

 <p align="left">